baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/notes/Android.md

    <string name="forms9patch_copy_paste_authority">your_Android_app_package_name_here.f9pcopypaste</string>
    ```

    I know - it's a pain.
-At some point of time, I'll have to see if I can use some of the trickery used by the Xamarin.Facebook Nuget Package to get rid of this requirement.
+At some point of time, I'll have to see if I can use some of the trickery used by the Xamarin.Facebook NuGet Package to get rid of this requirement.

-- I've made too many mistakes in building the Forms9Patch Nuget package - and Android seems to bear the brunt of those mistakes.
+- I've made too many mistakes in building the Forms9Patch NuGet package - and Android seems to bear the brunt of those mistakes.
 If, after upgrading Forms9Patch, you see a bunch of errors like the following ...

     ```text
     /Users/ben/Projects/PizzaTruck/PizzaTruck.Mobile/Droid/Renderers/BottomBarPageRenderer.cs(42,42): Error CS0012: The type 'FormsViewGroup' is defined in an assembly that is not referenced.
 You must add a reference to assembly 'FormsViewGroup, Version=2.0.0.0, Culture=neutral, PublicKeyToken=null'.
 (CS0012)

     /Users/ben/Projects/PizzaTruck/PizzaTruck.Mobile/Droid/MainActivity.cs(33,33): Error CS0012: The type 'FormsViewGroup' is defined in an assembly that is not referenced.
 You must add a reference to assembly 'FormsViewGroup, Version=2.0.0.0, Culture=neutral, PublicKeyToken=null'.
 (CS0012)
     ```